 Users can also suffer from Sudden Sniffing Death Syndrome – which means a user can die the first or 100th time they use an inhalant.
 Other effects include damage to the brain, kidneys, heart, liver, bone marrow, and other organs.

-Inhalants are physically and psychologically addicting substances with withdrawal symptoms that may include hallucinations, nausea, excessive sweating, hand tremors, muscle cramps, headaches, chills and delirium tremors.
+Inhalants are physically and psychologically addicting substances.
+Withdrawal symptoms may include hallucinations, nausea, excessive sweating, hand tremors, muscle cramps, headaches, chills, and delirium tremors.

 Advice to Parents

 Read labels and ensure all poisonous, flammable, or volatile substances are marked with a cautionary message.
 Store potentially poisonous or intoxicating products in a locked cabinet if necessary.

 Talk to your child about inhalants before they become a problem.
 Explain that inhalants are not a drug, but are a dangerous poison that could cause sudden death.

 Never put a volatile substance in an unlabeled container, even temporarily.

 Explain the dangers associated with inhalants and supervise their legitimate use, such as the application of nail polish.
 Explain that the fumes from nail polish shouldn’t be inhaled and that polish should be applied in a well-ventilated room away from flames.

 Here at Venture Academy, we can help you, and your loved one address their issues.
 However, we offer more than teen inhalant abuse treatment.
 Some of the other behavioural treatments we offer include: